Parameters

 • Required: Mandatory parameters marked as required are enforced by the system in the corresponding phase and scope.
 Therefore, your subscription request will not be fulfilled until all of the required fulfillment-phase parameters are specified.

 • Unique: Parameters marked with this attribute are checked by the system for uniqueness while storing them in the corresponding scope and phase.
 This enables to provide passwords, identifiers, or any other parameters that should not be specified more than once.
+If a parameter has a Unique constraint, its uniqueness will be checked in all requests, except for the requests in the Failed status or linked to a terminated subscription.

 • Visible by Distributor: In case your configuration parameter should be visible for the Distributors, this constraint should be activated.
 For example, a “partner code” can be used for the subsequent fulfillment operations or similar scenarios.